Medicare costs: Key takeaways

 - Average premiums for stand-alone Part D prescription drug plans (PDPs) premiums are expected to be $40/month in 2025, which is a small decrease from 2024.

 - There will continue to be a wide range of PDP premiums, varying from $0 to more than $100/month in most areas.
-But overall there will be fewer PDPs available than there were in 2024.
+But overall there are fewer PDPs available for 2025 than there were in 2024.
 Enrollees in a plan that’s ending will need to select a new plan to have coverage for 2025.

 - The maximum Part D deductible an enrollee will pay in 2025 is $590, up from $545 in 2024.
 (Some plans have no deductible at all.)